Top Gear challenges: Renault Avantime tuning challenge

 The presenters were challenged to make an ordinary car lap the track as fast as a Mitsubishi Lancer Evolution X, which posted a time of 1 minute 28 seconds, using only the price difference from that ordinary car to a used Lancer Evo as their budget.
 They did not know what car they would have to work with.
-Despite May's prediction of a Hyundai Accent 3-cylinder diesel, the car was revealed to be a 2002 Renault Avantime.
-Notwithstanding various modifications—including wheels, tyres, brakes, the exhaust of an unknown TVR, the rear wing from a Super Aguri F1 car (which was later taken off), and a wooden front splitter (which caught fire)—the presenters were unable to beat the Evo's time.
+Despite May's prediction of a Hyundai Accent 3-cylinder diesel, the car was revealed to be a 2002 Renault Avantime 3.0 V6.
+Notwithstanding various modifications—including wheels, tyres, brakes, the exhaust of an unknown TVR, the rear wing from a Super Aguri F1 car (which was later taken off), and a wooden front splitter (which caught fire; the fire was put out by Hammond as Clarkson chased May for saying "Back to the studio" before him)—the presenters were unable to beat the Evo's time.
 They did improve on the original time by 7.1 seconds, but this was achieved mostly through a combination of swapping out the heavy, electrically heated seats that came with the Avantime for much lighter carbon fibre racing seats, and May servicing the engine to get it nearer its originally rated power.
 The presenters noted that the other modifications generally did not help, and some even made the car slower.
 The only modifications that did work properly cost little beyond the time, effort and relatively simple equipment used.